scott-griffiths/bitstring/trunk/README.txt

 ----------
 To run the unit tests::

-     python test_bitstring.py
+     python bitstring.py

-The unit tests should all pass for Python 2.6, 3.0 and 3.1.
+The unit tests should all pass for Python 2.6 and later.

 ----